Pa1best/direct-shape-framework/CONTRIBUTING.md

 # Contributing
-:+1::tada: First off, thanks for taking the time to contribute! :sunglasses::milky_way:
+:+1::tada: First off, thanks for taking the time to contribute!
+Together we will help Revit API community to work better :sunglasses::milky_way:

 The following is a set of guidelines for contributing to this repository.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.